This document is a proposal for an abstract model for XML Protocol.

 XMLP_UnitData.status: Used to report on the delivery status of the operation to the sending XML protocol application.
 This primitive may be used to report to the sending XML protocol application on the success or failure to send and deliver a message to the receiving XML protocol application.
 In general, it is not possible to assert that a message has been delivered to the receiving XML protocol application without engaging in further interactions.
 With care it is possible to assert definite failure to deliver provided that circumstances are such that there is no possibility of subsequent delivery.
 From the point-of-view of the initiating XML application the operation has completed once this primitive has been invoked.

-directed at the local intermediary XML protocol
+local intermediary XML protocol processor.

 In the event of success the message is forwarded to its next destination, as designated by the ImmediateDestination parameter if given.
 Alternatively an implementation or configuration dependent method may be used to select the next recipient of the message along a path.

 In the event of failure, the message in transit is discarded.
 A correlated fault message may be generated by the intermediary XML protocol application and sent toward the originator of the failed message.

 This primitive differs from the .send primitive in that it is used by an intermediary XML protocol application to forward an existing XML protocol message received by the intermediary XML protocol application.